cap-js/docs/guides/databases.md

 FROM Books;
 ```

-💡 If you have your own User-Defined Functions (UDFs) with the same name, you can still use them,
-by deviating from the casing given below.
+💡 If you want to use a DB native function or a UDF (User-Defined Function) instead of the OData function mappings, you can
+do that by using a different casing than the OData function names as defined in the list below.
+For example, `startsWith` instead of `startswith` will be passed as-is to the database.

 #### String Functions